Kennewick, Washington

-Kennewick (/ˈkɛnəwɪk/) is a city in Benton County in the U.S. state of Washington.
+Kennewick (/ˈkɛnəwɪk/) is a city in Benton County, Washington, United States.
 It is located along the southwest bank of the Columbia River, just southeast of the confluence of the Columbia and Yakima rivers and across from the confluence of the Columbia and Snake rivers.
 It is the most populous of the three cities collectively referred to as the Tri-Cities (the others being Pasco and Richland).
-The United States Census Bureau estimated the population to be 85,158 as of 2023, up from 83,921 at the 2020 United States census.
+The population was 83,921 at the 2020 census, and was estimated at 86,728 in 2024.

 The discovery of Kennewick Man along the banks of the Columbia River provides evidence of Native Americans' settlement of the area for at least 9,000 years.
 American settlers began moving into the region in the late 19th century as transportation infrastructure was built to connect Kennewick to other settlements along the Columbia River.
 The construction of the Hanford Site at Richland accelerated the city's growth in the 1940s as workers from around the country came to participate in the Manhattan Project.
 While Hanford and Pacific Northwest National Laboratory continue to be major sources of employment, the city's economy has diversified over time and Kennewick today hosts offices for Amazon and Lamb Weston.